simplenodeorm/simplenodeorm/README.md

 https://github.com/simplenodeorm/simplenodeorm.git

-Simplenodeorm provides database access to Oracle, MySQL and PostgreSQL databases.
-It is designed to be imported into an existing javascript app to provide database access based on configuration files provided by the parent application as in the example below:
+Simplenodeorm is a cloud-ready object relational mapping application that provides database access to Oracle, MySQL and PostgreSQL databases as well as query design and reporting functionality.It is designed to be imported into an existing javascript app to provide database access based on configuration files provided by the parent application as in the example code snippet below:

 ```